UoB-HPC/SimEng/docs/sphinx/pipeline/units.rst

   The fetched memory block is exhausted
     The next block may be requested, and processing will resume once the data is available.

-If at the beginning of the cycle the output buffer is stalled, the fetch unit will idle and perform no operation.
+If the output buffer is stalled when the cycle begins, the fetch unit will idle and perform no operation.

 Fetching memory
 ***************